linode/docs/docs/guides/applications/configuration-management/ansible/deploy-web-server-and-more-with-ansible/index.md

 └──────────┴────────────────┴─────────┴─────────────┴────────────────────┴──────────────┴─────────────────┘
 {{</ output >}}

 ### 2. Grab the Linode ids and put them into a temp file.
-We will use these ids to tag and label the Linodes.
+We use these ids to tag and label the Linodes.

     linode-cli linodes list --text | tail -5 | awk '{print $1}' > tmp.txt